AnujPancholi/fullstackopen2020-part5/README.md

  - It takes a user object (for the token that it needs to make the request) and a function to refresh the blog listings in the props from its parent.
 The function that it takes does change the state of its parent (by triggering a call to the blogs backend service to fetch all the blogs and refresh the listing), but intead of changing the value in the form, it changes a property in the state that it doesn't take from the parent.

+## Exercise 5.11

+I decided to go with this exercise first because the preceeding exercises were optional.
+Used proptypes check on the `BlogListing` component.

 ---